Articunatu/Social-Media/README.md

 ## Technical Details

-The backend project is divided into 1 web API and 3 class libaries: Models, Core and Tests No TypeScript, in order to get more used to not relying on type checkers.
+The backend project is divided into 1 web API and 3 class libaries: Models, Core and Tests. <br/>
+No TypeScript, in order to get more used to not relying on type checkers.